A bit of background

 In 2015 I started drawing on an online platform called DADA.
 With its basic tools you draw visual conversations with people from different parts of the world.
 It didn't take me long to discover that more than a platform, it's a lovely community.
 Then, in 2017, we launched one of the NFTart’s first collection called Creeps and Weirdos, with 108 selected artworks done on DADA by 30 artists, including me with five pieces.

-Hand in hand with DADA I have had the opportunity to participate in beautiful projects, these are some of them: Creeps & Weirdos (2017), Lustr Illustration Festival (Prague, 2018), Soul in the Machine: Ethereal Summit 2019 and Late at Tate (Tate Modern museum, 2019).
+Hand in hand with DADA I have had the opportunity to participate in beautiful projects, these are some of them: Creeps & Weirdos (2017), Lustr Illustration Festival (Prague, 2018), Soul in the Machine: Ethereal Summit 2019, Late at Tate (Tate Modern museum, 2019) and NFT NYC (New York, 2022)

 First solo NFTs 2020: New Normality

 2020.
 The pandemic arrived and my first solo NFT collection was born: New Normality.
 This is a series that explore the human behaviour in pandemic times.
-The first nine pieces of the collection were minted on Rarible and the rest on KnownOrigin.
+The first nine pieces of the collection were minted on Rarible, from 10th to 14th on KnownOrigin and now it's under my own contract so it's multi-platform.

 You can see all my NFT marketplaces here.